dstar55/docker-for-java-developers/hello-world/README.md

 ```

 #####Test application
-find ContainerId of the running Docker image
+first you need to find ContainerId of the running Docker image
 ```
 $ docker ps
 ```
+you can find ContainerId in a row where IMAGE column contains 'hello-world-java' phrase

-then IP address of the running Docker image
+then you need to find IP address of the running Docker image
 ```
 $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' [ContainerId]
 ```